 In a world that feels more volatile and uncertain than ever, it’s easy to wonder how we can find stability and direction.
 As we look around at the rapid changes in culture, technology, and society, the question arises: where do we find a foundation that endures?
 The answer is found in faith in God and the enduring power of His Word.
 This has been the anchor for our church for nearly 30 years, ever since a group of humble, bold believers gathered to seek God’s vision for our community—to be a door of hope through Jesus Christ in a fragile and uncertain world.
 That vision, once questioned, now seems more prophetic and relevant than ever.

 Scripture reminds us that our times are not as unprecedented as we might think.
 The Bible is filled with stories of people navigating chaos, injustice, and uncertainty.
 The prophet Micah, for example, spoke into a world not unlike ours—divided, corrupt, and marked by social inequity.
 Micah’s message was a call to remember who God is, to confront injustice, and to return to a life grounded in God’s presence and promises.
-He was empowered by the Spirit to speak truth, advocate for the marginalized, and remind God’s people of their calling.
+He was empowered by the Spirit to speak truth, advocate for the marginalised, and remind God’s people of their calling.

 Modern research echoes what Scripture has always taught: the good life is not found in wealth, success, or even health, but in meaningful relationships and living according to God’s ways.
 Flourishing comes from knowing God, doing what He says, and living in community.
 In a world offering artificial substitutes for real connection, we are reminded that only God’s truth and presence can truly satisfy and sustain us.

 Personal experience confirms this.
 When we walk closely with God, listening to His Spirit and grounding ourselves in His Word, we are prepared for whatever comes—whether it’s breakthrough or crisis.
 God’s call is simple yet profound: do what is right, love mercy, and walk humbly with Him.
 This is the path to wisdom, peace, and true flourishing.
 The challenge is to ask ourselves: Am I truly walking with God?
-Do I recognize my limitations and trust His sovereignty?
+Do I recognise my limitations and trust His sovereignty?
 As we seek first His kingdom, He promises to provide all we need.

 Micah 6:8 (ESV) — > He has told you, O man, what is good; and what does the LORD require of you but to do justice, and to love kindness, and to walk humbly with your God?